smeso/sara/Documentation/admin-guide/LSM/SARA.rst

 in your project or copy/paste parts of it.
 To make things simpler `libsara` is the only part of S.A.R.A. released under *CC0 - No Rights Reserved* license.

+Extended filesystem attributes
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+When this functionality is enabled, it's possible to override WX Protection flags set in the main configuration via extended attributes, even when S.A.R.A.'s configuration is in "locked" mode.
+If the user namespace is also enabled, its attributes will override settings configured via the security namespace.
+The xattrs currently in use are:

+- security.sara.wxprot
+- user.sara.wxprot

+They can be manually set to the desired value as a decimal, hexadecimal or octal number.
+When this functionality is enabled, S.A.R.A. can be easily used without the help of its userspace tools.
+Though the preferred way to change these attributes is `sara-xattr` which is part of `saractl` [2]_.

 Trampoline emulation
 ^^^^^^^^^^^^^^^^^^^^